-The first pilot vehicle was readied for trials in 1942 though the promising system was derailed by overcommitted Italian industry and the eventual surrender of the country to the Allies in September of 1943.
-The gun selected for the Semovente da 149/40 was to give a sound reach on the battlefield and would have negated the limitation of its open-air design concerning the gunnery crew.
-Nevertheless, only a sole prototype was ever completed, bringing about the end to the vehicle in Italian Army plans moving forward.
-Its hulk once made up the impressive outdoor display of the U.S. Army Ordnance Museum.
+The first pilot vehicle was ready for trials in 1942, although this promising system was derailed by the exhaustion of Italian industry and the country's eventual surrender to the Allies in September 1943.
+The weapon chosen for the Semovente da 149/40 was to provide a stable range on the battlefield and to overcome the artillery crew limitations of the open-air design.
+Despite this, only one prototype was completed, marking the end of the vehicle planned by the Italian army.

 6.56 ft (2 m)